 In my consulting business, I help companies build and execute UX and research processes, practices, and projects, and I work with career seekers to get them ready for their first jobs in UX or for the next step in their UX career.
 I occasionally take on user interface and visual design freelance projects.

 And lastly, I also mentor current and aspiring UX professionals looking to break in to or advance the field or update their resume or portfolio to get them the job they want.
+I do this via RookieUp, Springboard and my own company.
 I was a course contributor in the research section for Springboard’s newly launched (October 2018) UX Design Career Track.

 Conducting a Usability Study

 How I got here

 I’ve spent the past 15+ years on a "career rotation" of sorts - working in the various areas that make up UX: interface/web/graphic design, user research and testing, content strategy and information architecture, branding, and copywriting, plus creative direction and marketing including social media and email.
 And I've got an MFA in merchandising, which helped refine my design, product, and research skills.